 “Females transported their young to several sites, during which process some where abandoned.
 Many litters of a young age on one survey disappeared before the next survey….Such abandoning of young following survey disturbance is a particularly sensitive index of dissolution of maternal behaviour.”
 (Calhoun, J. 1973)

-Almost all nesting sites that were once protected – now ploughed in the process due to the overlapping invasions.
+Almost all nesting sites that were once protected – now ploughed in the process due to the territorial invasions.
 Throughout this Phase, signs of aggression or of overall hostility of the females increasingly were matching to that of their male cohort.

 Whilst chaos persisted in the background – few appears to take refuge elsewhere on the solitary spaces.